raganmd/TD-Examples/ragan/forum_and_fb_example_files/tox_files/readme.md

 ```

 Next we'll convert this into a set of rows, transpose this so we have columns, and then we have something we can use to drive a replicator in order to create sliders on the fly.

+### base_input_replication ###
+_**6.14.16**_

+**Original post / question**

+>Having trouble with sliders.
+By now i can use them pretty fine, but only when I use them alone.
+When i put more then one inside of an container the problems occur.
+I tried playing arround with different par (clicktrhough, enable, visible, layer). attached an trying tox to understand what i want to archive.
+Maybe someone can give me a hint.
+>

+Rather than using two sliders and trying to toggle their click-through on and off, we might be better off to build our own.
+Sliders, after all, are just containers with a knob that report out a normalized value.

+Starting with this simple two knob concept we can quickly see how we might scale up to an even larger number of knobs in the future.
+The big idea here is to think of writing the insideu value of our parent container into a constant, which is then used to determine the x coordinate of the knob.

+We also want to build this smartly so it only cooks when we're actually interacting with this element.
+That may seem obvious, but it can be a tricky undertaking in touch.